Bringing you the latest news & resources in eye health

 Recovery from CAIRS

 Recovery from CAIRS is typically quick – most patients resume normal activities within two to three days.
 Visual improvements are noticeable within weeks, while full stabilisation occurs over several months.
-Postoperative care includes using the prescribed eye drops and regular, followup appointments to ensure proper healing and confirm that the implants remain correctly positioned.
+Postoperative care includes using the prescribed eye drops and attending regular, follow-up appointments to ensure proper healing and confirm that the implants remain correctly positioned.

 Cost of CAIRS